 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation, of 2.5%, and an adjustment for the effect of rebalancing/diversification.
-The resulting long-term expected arithmetic nominal return was 8.38% as of September 30, 2019 and 2018.
+The resulting long-term expected arithmetic nominal return was 8.37% and 8.38% as of September 30, 2020 and 2019, respectively.

-Best estimates of arithmetic real rates of return for each major asset class included in the Fund's target asset allocation as of September 30, 2019 and 2018, are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the Fund's target asset allocation as of September 30, 2020 and 2019, are summarized in the following table:

-9 n Expected of Return
+Long-Term Expected Real Rate of Return

-Asset Class 2019 2018
+Asset Class 2020 2019

 Domestic equity 7.50% 7.50%

 International equity 8.50% 8.50%

 Domestic bonds 2.50% 2.50%

 International bonds 3.50% 3.50%

 Real estate 4.50% 4.50%

-Alternative assets 6.24% 6.24%
+Alternative assets 5.87% 6.24%